amitlamba/docs-und/docs/rest-apis/overview.md

 sidebar_label: Overview
 ---

-Documentation to be completed soon
+Documentation of the REST APIs is available separately on use case basis.

+To get this documentation please write to support@userndot.com